fazzolari17/fullstackOpen_Part13_Relational_Databases/blogs_backend/README.md

 # GETTING STARTED

+## In order to make this run, you will have to contact the creator and obtain the .env file.
+  **It will not work without this file.**

 **Run the following command to display a list of commonly used commands available.**
 ``` bash
 ./blogsBackend -help